 Hollywood, 1947.
 A world where animated film stars, known as “toons,” co-exist in reality alongside humans.
 Down-on-his-luck human private eye EDDIE VALIANT is barely getting by.
 The phone rings.

 "It's Gonna Be Fine"

-With VALIANT at his side, MAROON brings ROGER into his office to deliver the harsh news: JESSICA RABBIT has been caught playing “pattycake” (literally!) with Marvin Acme.
-(Yes, that Acme).
+With VALIANT at his side (and damning pictures in hand), studio executive R.K.
+MAROON sits underperforming star ROGER RABBIT down to deliver the harsh news: the rabbit’s wife, Jessica, has been caught playing “pattycake” (literally!) with Marvin Acme.
 ROGER does not take it well.

 "Drawn That Way"